Home

 True tradition or romantic addition?

-Given the persistence of placenames, and traditions, in Orkney, it seems particularly strange that these "temple" names - if they were ever used to describe the rings - have completely disappeared from common use in such a comparatively short space of time.
+Given the persistence of placenames and traditions in Orkney, it seems unlikely these "temple" names - if they were used - have completely vanished from common use.

-Instead, I think they were simply erroneous terms applied by the antiquarians of the 18th or 19th centuries - romantic additions in the same vein as the infamous "Druid's Circle" and "Sacrificial Altar".
+Instead, I would argue they were romantic additions - antiquarian terms in the same vein as those found throughout Britain, e.g., "Druid's Circle" and "Sacrificial Altar".

-One of the earliest accounts to link the stone circles with the sun and the moon was written in 1684, by the Reverend James Wallace.
+One of the earliest accounts linking the Stenness stone circles to the sun and the moon was written around 1695.

 "Several of the inhabitants have a tradition that the sun was worshipped in the larger, and the moon in the lesser circle."

-Had he referred to "peasantry" or "the vulgar" - terms found in documents of this period to refer to "common" Orcadians - then we could be more confident about the validity of the names.
+We cannot put too much weight on Martin's statement.
+We don't know who his "several inhabitants" were.
+Had he referred to "the vulgar" - a term he uses elsewhere to refer to "common" Orcadians - then we could be more confident about the validity of the names.

-Instead, we are left wondering whether Wallace was actually misinformed by a well meaning minister or laird, someone perhaps influenced by the ideas of "druidical circles" drifting up from the south.
+Instead, we are left wondering whether Martin was misinformed by a well-meaning minister, or laird - someone perhaps influenced by the ideas of "druidical temples" drifting up from the south.

-Around 96 years later, George Low, in his A Tour through the Islands of Orkney and Schetland, well and truly attached the title of temple to the stone circles.
+Here we see that the terms were still being used descriptively, something that changed when George Low, in his A Tour through the Islands of Orkney and Schetland in 1774, well and truly attached the "temple" labels to the stone circles.

 In a passage detailing the Odin Oath, he states: